10 Free & Premium Google Penalty Checker Tools To Help Your SEO

 - Restore any lost content

-If you're not familiar with how to take these steps, it's best to contact your hosting provider or an expert.
-The key concept is to remove the malware while simultaneously creating protection against any future attacks.
+If you're unfamiliar with how to take these steps, contact your hosting provider or an expert.
+You must remove the malware while creating protection against future attacks.

 Remove Unnatural or Spammy Links

-You're probably already aware one of the fastest ways to grow a site is through backlinks.
-The problem most site owners run into is how they acquire those links and what type of quality the links contain.
+One of the fastest ways to grow a site and get it to rank is through quality links.
+The problem site owners run into is how they acquire those links and what type of quality the links contain.

-Most of the penalties given to sites for links involve unnatural methods like:
+Most penalties given to sites for links involve unnatural methods like:

 - Link directories